Jordy3D/MoonbouncePlus/README.md

 - Copy the info for the Marketplace page you're currently on to your clipboard
 - Quick access buttons to the Marketplace, Inventory, and Directory pages
 - A link to the Moonbounce Wiki page for the currently selected item in your inventory
-- Auto-refresh on Application Error (which happens both naturaly, and due to the script)
+- Auto-refresh on Application Error (which happens both naturally, and due to the script)

 ## Installation